Ticket to Work Program Overview

 Vocational Rehabilitation Agencies

-A State Vocational Rehabilitation (VR) agency can help beneficiaries who want to return to work but need more significant services before they can start.
-VR can help beneficiaries get ready to work, and, if necessary, they can then find an EN who can help them keep the job and make more money.
-When a beneficiary chooses to receive services from a VR agency, we consider that the beneficiary is using the Ticket and therefore, is protected from medical disability review.
+A State Vocational Rehabilitation (VR) agency can help beneficiaries who want to return to work or to work for the first time, but who need more significant services to make work possible.
+VR can help beneficiaries get ready to work, and, when VR services have ended, the VR agency may be able to help the beneficiary find an EN who can help them keep the job and make more money.
+When a beneficiary chooses to receive services from a VR agency, Social Security considers that the beneficiary is using the Ticket and therefore, is protected from medical disability review.

 Use the Resource Finder to locate an State VR in your area.